Former Uber driver was an employee, rules California department

-SAN FRANCISCO (This September 9, 2015 story was refiled to corrects paragraphs 4-5 to include additional case involving Uber; clarifies paragraph 6 to note that the Inglewood case is among the first that is known to be upheld on appeal)
+BRIEF-Uranium Participation Corp reports net asset value at April 30 and provide update on relocation agreement

+* Uranium Participation Corporation reports net asset value at April 30, 2017 and provide update on relocation agreement

-Uber [UBER.UL] has lost another legal round in the dispute over whether its drivers are independent contractors or employees, an issue that threatens the core of the ride-hailing company's business model.
+SAN FRANCISCO, Sept 9 Uber has lost another legal round in the dispute over whether its drivers are independent contractors or employees, an issue that threatens the core of the ride-hailing company's business model.

 The California Employment Development Department (EDD) determined that a former Uber driver in Southern California was an employee, not an independent contractor as the company has claimed, and the decision was upheld twice after Uber appealed by both an administrative law judge and the California Unemployment Insurance Appeals Board.